UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 search_footballer(player_name="Glaybson Yago Souza Lisboa", date_of_birth="05-06-1992")  # wrong date of birth
 ```

-It's safe to say that finding nickname and regular name matches this way can be time consuming (it takes about 700ms to get a result back from Wikipedia with the above code), so this approach should be used when we have players in the same team with the same data of birth (range) that are no simple match.
+It's safe to say that finding nickname and regular name matches this way can be time consuming (it takes about 700ms to get a result back from Wikipedia with the above code).
+This approach should probably only be used when we have players in the same team with the same data of birth (range) that are no simple match.

 #### Hypocoristics
 An idea that I have not implemented is using hypocoristics.
 Hypocoristics are - and this comes straight from Google - "a pet name, nickname, or term of endearment — often a shortened form of a word or name".
 For example, Micheal might be called Mike or Robert might be called Bob.
 This happens in a lot of languages and our PMS should probably incorporate this.
-For now, I've only found lists of hypocoristics in English, Spanish and Portuguese, though I have no way of knowing if they are actually correct and/or useful.
+For now, I've only found/compiled lists (I can't remember the sources at this point) of hypocoristics in English, Spanish and Portuguese [(See .txt files on GitHub)](https://github.com/UnravelSports/hypocoristics), though I have no way of knowing if they are actually correct and/or useful.

 <br>
 ### The Funnel